Housing Options Guide 3b

 If we think that a house is in a serious state of disrepair, or is likely to fall into serious disrepair, we can serve a works notice on the property to make the owner repair the faults.

-Grants may be available to help with works specified in a notice served by us on a House in Multiple Occupation (HMO) that needs a fire escape.
+Grants may also be available to help with works specified in a notice served by us on a House of Multiple Occupation (HMO) that needs a fire escape.

-The owner(s) of the house will normally be the applicant.
+The owner(s) of the property will normally be the applicant.
 However, if you are one of the following you are also eligible to apply: